-Reaal uses a patented essential amino acid technology and contains a blend of the 9 essential amino acids needed for muscle growth and regeneration.
+Reaal uses a patented essential amino acid technology in its formulation and contains a blend of the 9 essential amino acids needed for muscle growth and regeneration.

 Overview: Reeal Protein Powder

-Real protein powder is made from a blend of the 9 essential amino acids your body needs to function.
-These amino acids are dubbed “essential” as the body cannot synthesize them in vivo and they have to be gathered from external sources.
+Real protein powder is made from a blend of the nine essential amino acids your body needs to function.
+These amino acids are dubbed “essential” because the body cannot synthesize them in vivo, and they must be obtained from external sources.

 Reaal’s amino acid powder blend is vegan, gluten-free, kosher, lactose-free, and caffeine-free.
-It is a colored powder that mixes with water and a single serving can be prepared in as little as 10 seconds.
-For optimal results, Reaal recommends mixing 1 scoop with 8-12 oz. of water and consuming 1-3 glasses a day depending on your workout goals.
+It is a colored powder that mixes well with water, and you can prepare a single serving in as little as 10 seconds.
+For optimal results, Reaal recommends mixing one scoop with 8-12 oz. of water and consuming 1-3 glasses a day, depending on your workout goals.

-- 9 essential amino acids
+- Contains nine essential amino acids

 - Patented formula and manufacturing process